 The first draft of this document was shared by LP for comment.
 However, discussion of the contents was postponed to a further call.

-Concerns were expressed that the SEPC working group should not draft this alone given that supporting the development of national approaches to safeguards also involves other UN-REDD work areas (notably, monitoring and information systems and National Programmes).
+Concerns were expressed that the SEPC working group should not draft this alone given that supporting the development of national approaches to safeguards also involves other UN-REDD work areas (notably, monitoring and information systems, National Programmes, governance, stakeholder engagement and national-level grievance mechanisms).
 It was indicated that the SEPC WG are not intending to draft this in isolation, but that the group had wished to agree the draft before sharing for wider review.
-CP preferred to see the draft document shared.
-It was agreed the document would be summarised and shared more widely, to allow initial discussion of the framework before the detail is finalised.
+Several people preferred to see the draft document shared.
+It was agreed the document would be ‘cleaned up’ and simplified into an outline and shared more widely, to allow initial discussion of the framework before the detail is finalised.

-There was some discussion on making the document modular, in order that different elements drafted by different expert authors might be inserted or prepared as supporting documents.
+There was some discussion on handling UN-REDD safeguards work in a“modular” framework, in order that the different core elements of a National Safeguards approach (e.g., SIS, national grievance mechanism, etc.) be elaborated by different expert authors/groups.
+These experts/groups would carry out the focused work on different core elements, ensuring coordination and integration into an agreed overall framework..
+A possible approach that was discussed would be the development of the outline document as a proposal setting out the conceptual framework for the work (i.e. an explanation of UN-REDD’s approach to supporting countries explaining the different modules of work to be undertaken and how they fit together).
+The more specific work on aspects such as SIS would be carried out as one module by specific teams, in the SIS case the EGMI.

 Nature and purpose of dialogue with REDD+ SES

 LP introduced the topic briefly, from the meeting that took place in Cambridge with REDD+ SES and UNEP-WCMC, through collaborative work on a set of safeguards slides, to his latest call with FCPF and REDD+ SES.
 Due to time constraints, it was agreed that this item will be further discussed in a later call.
 Pending questions include how to foster further collaboration with the FCPF, and to what extent the joint framework developed with REDD+ SES needs to be modified to fit the mandate of UN-REDD.
+The status and ‘ownership’ of the existing slides (that were developed through a collaborative effort) also needs to be considered, given that they may be used to shape how UN-REDD approaches this work in the future.